 \section{Discussion}

 TimeGAN did not perform well in the task of aircraft trajectory generation despite being considered a state-of-the-art method for time-series data generation.
-We conjecture that this is due to its implicit likelihood training.
-Specifically, the generator of TimeGAN is designed to deceive the discriminator rather than accurately learn the probability distribution of the dataset.
-As a result, the trajectories generated by TimeGAN may fail to satisfy critical spatial constraints, such as designated entry points or STARs in the airspace.
+We conjecture that this resulted from its implicit likelihood training.
+Specifically, the generator of TimeGAN is designed to deceive the discriminator rather than accurately learn the probability distribution of the dataset, so the trajectories generated may fail to satisfy critical spatial constraints, such as designated entry points or STARs in the airspace.

-In contrast, models with explicit likelihood training (ATRADA, TimeVAE, TCN-VAE, and GMM) performed better in generating trajectories that align with the spatial distribution of actual trajectories.
-However, TimeVAE and TCN-VAE still showed limited capability in accurately capturing the distribution of actual trajectories because they learn the dataset’s distribution indirectly through the reconstruction and regularization objectives.
-Conversely, ATRADA directly estimates the parameters of Gaussian distributions from the actual dataset, which potentially leads to more consistent and reliable trajectory generation.
+In contrast, the models with explicit likelihood training (ATRADA, TimeVAE, TCN-VAE, and GMM) performed better in generating trajectories that align with the spatial distribution of actual trajectories.
+However, TimeVAE and TCN-VAE still showed limited capability in accurately capturing the distribution of actual trajectories because they learn the dataset’s distribution indirectly through reconstruction and regularization objectives.
+Conversely, ATRADA directly estimates the parameters of Gaussian distributions from the actual dataset, which can lead to more consistent and reliable trajectory generation.

-The idea of using the context vectors in the latent space, rather than the original variables, has proven to offer statistical advantages in many prior works~\cite{bengio2012bettermixingdeeprepresentations,devries2017datasetaugmentationfeaturespace}.
+The idea of using the context vectors in the latent space rather than the original variables has shown statistical advantages in many prior works~\cite{bengio2012bettermixingdeeprepresentations,devries2017datasetaugmentationfeaturespace}.
 The results of this work are also consistent with these findings.
-Working with GMM in the latent space, rather than in the original input space, allows us to generate synthetic trajectories that are not only more similar to real trajectories but also more beneficial for the downstream tasks, such as trajectory prediction.
+Working with GMM in the latent space rather than in the original input space allows us to generate synthetic trajectories that are not only more similar to real trajectories but also more beneficial for the downstream tasks, such as trajectory prediction.